kubermatic-labs/gman/README.md

 ### Service account

-To authorize and to perform the operations on behalf of *Gman* a Service Account is required.
+To authorize and to perform the operations on behalf of *GMan* a Service Account is required.
 After creating one, it needs to be registered as an API client and have enabled this OAuth scopes:

 * https://www.googleapis.com/auth/admin.directory.user